Year 5

 Health Education

-At Standard, students identify practical strategies for promoting a healthy lifestyle and adapting to changing situations that occur as they grow and mature.
+Students identify practical strategies for promoting a healthy lifestyle and adapting to changing situations that occur as they grow and mature.
+They explain how communication skills, protective behaviours and help‑seeking strategies keep themselves and others safe online and offline.
+Students identify emotional responses appropriate to different situations and apply skills and strategies to manage relationships over time.

 Physical Education

+Students perform a variety of fundamental movement skills with some competency.
+They implement simple tactics in physical activity and game contexts and respond to challenges involving people, objects and space to achieve an intended outcome.
 Students explain some of the benefits of regular physical activity and maintaining physical fitness in relation to physical, mental and emotional wellbeing.
-They identify the effects on movement skills when effort, space, time, objects and people are manipulated.
-Students demonstrate ethical behaviour and use this to be effective when taking on the role of player, coach or referee/umpire.
+They use movement skills that combine the elements of effort, space, time, objects and people to improve movement outcomes.
+Students demonstrate ethical behaviour and use this to be effective when taking on the role of player or referee/umpire.

 At standard, students participate in interactions in Chinese with their teacher and each other through guided tasks, class experiences, activities and transactions, to exchange information about their home and places in their community.
 They use simple modelled, descriptive and expressive language, with some guidance, to participate in activities, or to provide information, such as 我星期六去图书馆, through photo-stories, emails and text messages for new classmates or for a class blog.
 Students gather and compare most information and some supporting details from spoken and visual texts related to their personal and social worlds.
 They locate, summarise and convey most key points in written informative texts, using learnt words, phrases and characters, with some guidance.
 They share simple responses to characters in imaginative texts and create simple written imaginative texts, showing sequencing of events and using scaffolded models of texts, with guidance.
 Students translate, with some guidance, simple texts from Chinese to English and vice versa, showing some awareness that there are words or expressions that cannot be directly translated between languages.
 They use dictionaries, with some guidance, and word lists to translate short familiar texts.
 Students identify some ways in which culture influences language use and compare with guidance, ways of communicating in Australian and Chinese-speaking contexts.